 Customers can view the details of a ticket by opening the ticket.
 They just have to click the row of the ticket in the ticket list.
-The ticket details contain the basic ticket data at the top (1) and the additional ticket data in the Additional information section (2).
-The Add a comment / attachment button (3) is located below the ticket data.
+The ticket details contain additional ticket data in the Additional information section.
+The Add a comment / attachment button is located below the ticket data.
 The customers can click this button to add comments and attachments.
-The comment and attachment history (4) is displayed at the bottom of the page.
-It also includes emails (not shown in the figure below).
+The comment and attachment history is displayed at the bottom of the page.

-Figure 148: Ticket details
+Figure 140: Ticket details